aosabook/500lines/image-filters/image-filters.markdown

 uptime.
 We spend more time hunting down corner cases than refining algorithms.

 These constraints and requirements are important for our users.
-However there’s also a space for freeing ourselves from them to play, and explore.
+However there’s also a space for freeing ourselves from them to play and explore.

 Eventually, I decided to port this to a native mobile app.
 Processing has an Android library, but as many mobile developers do, I opted to go iOS first.
 I had years of iOS experience, although I’d done little with CoreGraphics, but I don’t think even if I had had this idea initially, I would have been able to build it straight away on iOS.
-The platform forced me to operate in the RGB colorspace, and made it hard to extract the pixels from the image (hello, C).
+The platform forced me to operate in the RGB color space, and made it hard to extract the pixels from the image (hello, C).
 Memory and waiting was a major risk factor.

 There were exhilarating moments, when it worked for the first time.
-When it first ran on my device... without crashing.
+When it first ran on my device… without crashing.
 When I optimized memory usage by 66% and cut seconds off the runtime.
 And there were large periods of time locked away in a dark room, cursing intermittently.